qiuxintao101/cobra/docs/detail.rst

 From our experience, most errors occur due to the following issues:

-- Software-related problems such as R library issues, non-working conda installation etc. Consider using the Singularity-enhanced version of *diffTF* (version 1.2 and above) that immediately solves these issues.
+- Software-related problems such as R library issues, non-working conda installation etc. Consider using the Docker-enhanced version of *CoBRA* (version 1.2 and above) that immediately solves these issues.
 - issues arising from the data itself.
 Here, it is more difficult to find the cause.
-We tried to cover all cases for which *diffTF* may fail, so please post an issue on our `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/diffTF>`_ if you believe you found a new problem.
+We tried to cover all cases for which *CoBRA* may fail, so please post an issue on our `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/CoBRA>`_ if you believe you found a new problem.

 Identify the cause